-Ergonomics as a science relies on many disciplines including anthropometry, biomechanics, kinesiology, physiology, psychology, industrial design, and mechanical engineering.
-Ergonomics in practice involves designing the workplace and it's associated equipment to fit the needs of the human body.
+Ergonomics as a science relies on anthropometry, biomechanics, kinesiology, physiology, psychology, industrial design, and mechanical engineering.
+Ergonomics in practice involves designing the workplace and its associated equipment to fit the needs of the human body.
 It is sometimes referred to as "human factors engineering."
 When the work environment fits the worker, musculoskeletal and repetitive motion disorders can be reduced and improvements in cognition and productivity can be realized.

 To schedule an ergonomic assessment of your workplace, please click here.